-- 1. A minimum of one hundred and twenty-one semester hours of academic work.
+- 1. A minimum of one hundred and twenty-one semester hours of academic work and the satisfactory completion of the curriculum in which he is enrolled at the time he applies for graduation.
 The number of grade points earned must at least double the number of semester hours accumulated.
 No student is eligible for a degree unless he has earned a grade of C in each course of his field of specialization. - 2.
-Of the total of one hundred and twenty-one semester hours, fifty-six of General Education are required; fifteen hours of intellectual tools and competencies-English, Freshman Orientation, Health Education, and Physical Education; fourteen hours in the Humanities-Word Literature, Fine Arts, Music, Philosophy, and Foreign Languages; fourteen hours in the Natural Sciences-

-Biology, Chemistry, Mathematics, and Physics; and thirteen hours in the Social Sciences-Western Civilization, History and Government of Delaware, General Psychology, Principles of Economics, American Government, History of the United States, or Introduction to Sociology.

-- 3. Those students electing to take a foreign language must complete two full years (12 semester hours) on the college level in one language.
-Students presenting two units of high school work in a foreign language may be exempted from the first year language course on the college level after satisfactory performance on a standardized language test. - A student may select a certain number of electives in accordance with his interests and professional purposes.
-He should do this in conference with his advisor. - 5.
-All candidates must earn four (4) semester hours in physical education.
+Of the total of one hundred and twenty-one semester hours, fifty-six of General Education are required; fifteen hours of intellectual tools and competencies-English, Freshman Orientation, Health Education, and Physical Education; fourteen hours in the Humanities-Word Literature, Fine Arts, Music, Philosophy, and Foreign Languages; fourteen hours in the Natural Sciences-Biology, Chemistry, Mathematics, and Physics; and thirteen hours in the Social Sciences-Western Civilization, History and Government of Delaware, General Psychology, Principles of Economics, American Government, History of the United States, or Introduction to Sociology. - 3.
+Those students electing to take a foreign language must complete two full years (12 semester hours) on the college level in one language.
+Students presenting two units of high school work in a foreign language may be exempted from the first year language course on the college level after satisfactory performance on a standardized language test. - 4.
+A student may select a certain number of electives in accordance with his interests and professional purposes.
+He should do this in conference with his advisor.

+- 5. All candidates must earn four (4) semester hours in physical education.
 Each student must, before entering the college, have had a physical examination.
-Students who are certified by their physician or the college physician as unable to participate in the regular physical education program must enroll in the modified physical education classes for four semesters. - 6.
-A candidate for the Bachelor's degree must complete the last thirty semester hours of credit at this College with at least sixty grade points. - No degree may be granted unless the student's account with the College has been settled and all other obligations with the College have been satisfactorily discharged.
+Students who are certified by their physician or the college physician as unable to participate in the regular physical education program must enroll in the modified physical education classes for four semesters. - A candidate for the Bachelor's degree must complete the last thirty semester hours of credit at this College with at least sixty grade points.